Disability

 Getting help at the right time can help improve your quality of life and allow you to continue enjoying life, plan ahead and make choices that are right for you.

-Carer’s allowance is paid to people over 16 and who spend at least 35 hours a week caring for someone and they get certain benefits
+Carer’s allowance is a state benefit, for people over 16, who spend at least 35 hours a week caring for someone and the person you care for receives certain benefits.

-If you are not happy with the service that you receive, or if you feel that something has gone wrong, Adult Services need to know.
+If you are not happy with the service that you receive, or if you feel that something has gone wrong, Adult Social Care services need to know.

 Dementia is a term used to describe various disorders involving a loss of brain function, such as thinking, memory, reasoning and language.